• Skip to primary navigation

 January 05, 2015 at 7:08 pm

 Kaitlin!
-We have moved off - finally! - our fave broccoli recipe of yours to try this.
+We have moved off - finally! - our favorite broccoli recipe of yours to try this.
 Holy guacamole!
 Loved it!
 Daughter, who usually won't eat beans without rice or pasta, had neither and ate every bite.
 I used some homemade chickpea tofu (had in freezer) because we are avoiding soy.
 All amazing!
-Loved the little sauce of spices with the beans sitting in them to soak it up - so clever!
 We didn't even have any side except avocado - not even salsa.
 Scrumptious flavors.
 Thanks again!

 Reply